Evaluating the structure-coefficient theorem of evolutionary game theory: Modeling mutation-selection processes

 where $\mathbb{1}_{x}\left(y\right)$ is $1$ if $x=y$ and $0$ otherwise.

-Our notation corresponds to that of \citep{allen:JMB:2014,allen:JMB:2019}, in particular see Table 1 in \citep{allen:JMB:2019}.
-We note here that $p_{\left(R,\alpha\right)}\left(\vx\right)$ depends on the configuration of strategies, $\vx$, by way of a game which determines the fecundities of individuals.
-A pairwise interaction matrix $\left(\omega_{ij}\right)_{i,j=1}^{N}$ specifies who plays with whom, and the resulting payoffs to individuals determine their fecundities which we denote by a vector $\mathbf{F}$.
+Our notation corresponds to that of \citep{allen:JMB:2014,allen:JMB:2019}, with some minor differences; see \tab{notationtable} in the main text and Table 1 of \citet{allen:JMB:2019}.
+We note here that $p_{\left(R,\alpha\right)}\left(\vx\right)$ depends on the configuration of strategies, $\vx$, by way of a game, which determines the fecundities of individuals.
+A pairwise interaction matrix $\left(\Omega_{ij}\right)_{i,j=1}^{N}$ specifies who plays with whom, and the resulting payoffs to individuals determine their fecundities, which we denote by a vector $\mathbf{F}$.
 A global parameter $\delta\geqslant 0$, representing the strength or intensity of selection, determines the extent to which an individual's payoff in the game affects its fecundity.
 When $\delta = 0$, the population evolves neutrally.
 In what follows, we use the dependence on fecundities to quantify the first-order ($\delta$ near zero) effects of selection on key components of population heterogeneity.

 Although the replacement rule $p_{\left(R,\alpha\right)}\left(\vx\right)$ can be used to model arbitrary population structures, our analysis depends on the following three mild assumptions.
 Note that the parentage map $\alpha :R\rightarrow\left\{1,\dots ,N\right\}$ may be augmented to include the cases $i\not\in R$, by the definition